ab-wahab97/calculator-/README.md

-# calculator-
-a GUI based simple calculator with four operations This is a simple GUI-based calculator application that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
+A GUI based simple calculator with four operations This is a simple GUI-based calculator application that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
 It provides a user-friendly interface to perform calculations.

 Features: